Meet The Fools

 Kevin GodboldAfter an early career in electrical engineering and management with one of the then nationalised regional electricity boards Kevin figured he could run a tighter ship and left to set up his own engineering services enterprise.
 Fifteen years later in 2004, after growing the business to employ several operatives, he sold it as a going concern - that didn't prove to be the easiest path to take in life, but the end result was satisfactory!
 Selling the business realised the inherent value, left Kevin mortgage-free, and provided a pot of free capital to indulge a growing interest in investing.
 These days he scratches his entrepreneurial itch by investing on the stock market and, although generally preferring to invest in small expanding businesses, he likes to remain flexible and open to other investment opportunities as well.
 Whilst aspiring to learn from the wisdom and experiences of others, Kevin usually finds that he learns best by making his own mistakes.
 He therefore makes many mistakes, both in investing and in life.
 Happily, many of his investments and life decisions have been good ones too.

 Rupert HargreavesRupert is a committed value investor and regularly writes and invests following the principles set out by Benjamin Graham.
-Rupert started his career as a proprietary currency trader.
-He trades on a daily basis and has provided equity analysis and investment advice to firms and individuals around the world.
-As well as TMF UK Rupert also writes regularly for ValueWalk.com, The Motley Fool US and Seeking Alpha.
+Prior to his investing and writing career, Rupert began his career as a proprietary currency trader.
+Now, as well as writing for the Fool he trades on a daily basis and writes regularly for ValueWalk.com, Stockopedia and Seeking Alpha.
+Rupert holds qualifications from the Chartered Institute For Securities & Investment and the CFA Society of the UK, including the Private Client Investment Advice & Management exam.

 Daniel Mark HarrisonDaniel Mark Harrison is an entrepreneur and financial pundit.
 His writing and analysis is featured regularly online and in print in mainstream financial publications and he has also appeared on CNN and other major global news networks.
 In business he has led a series of high profile projects - nearly always from scratch - comprising setting up and selling companies, the purchase, financing and resale of two aircraft for a major global investment bank and the restructuring of a boutique airline.
 He is also a former Asia Editor of TheStreet.com, where he was responsible for initiating and producing the content for all the site's Asia-Pacific and China coverage.
 These days Daniel has an active public speaking schedule and writes regularly on the issues and innovations affecting companies and markets around the world while setting up an alternate currency financial services firm which he became involved with after identifying a diverse but compelling range of trading opportunities in the case of Bitcoin.
 Daniel has an MBA from BI in Oslo and also attended Oxford University where he studied Theology and NYU where he studied for a Master’s Degree in Business & Economic Reporting.